PillArmy/army/README.md

 **Army deliberately does NOT manage:**

-- Database connections → use HikariCP
+- Database connections → use your preferred connection pool
-- Transactions → use Spring `@Transactional`
+- Transactions → use Spring `@Transactional` or JTA
-- Caches → use Redis or Caffeine
+- Caches → use Redis, Caffeine, or your own
 - Schema migrations → use Flyway or Liquibase

 It's a type-safe SQL API.
 It does one thing and gets out of your way.